Colorado Birth Records Search

 Fertility Rate in CO

 In Colorado the fertility rate based on historical data went from 63.91 to 58.75 from 2010-2016, and currently is lower than the crude fertility rate of the US - 59.31 births per 1000 women.
 The state reproductive age of the mother has seen an increase during the last 6 years, going from 28.14 to 29.20.

 State fertility rate timeline with the average age of mother

 The top reproductive counties of Colorado are Weld County - 71.21, El Paso County - 67.59 and Mesa County - 63.13.
 For the fertility rates of the rest of the counties, please see the table below:

 State Average Birth Weight and LMP Gestational Age

 Where to Obtain a Colorado Birth Certificate

-You can perform a Colorado birth record search efficiently in one of four ways: in person, by phone, by mail and online.
+You can perform Colorado birth records search online, as well ass in person, by phone, and by mail.

 If you order by mail, it will take 2-3 weeks.
 If you want faster service, you can visit them in person at the address below between 8:30 a.m. and 4:30 p.m. any weekday.
 Ordering online will take 3-5 business days.